 We're working together with TfL and are driving change.
 We've invested funding and resource and following a public consultation where 98% agreed with the need for the upgrade, are dedicated to securing Midtown as home to London's best-connected postcodes, WC1 and EC1 – soon to be ‘bookended' by the opening of the Elizabeth Line at Tottenham Court Road and Farringdon.

 Our dialogue with TfL began in 2009 and we've been actively involved in the progression of the upgrade since then.
-It's now a live long-term project that both Bee Midtown and TfL are committed to.
+It's now a live long-term project that both Midtown BID and TfL are committed to.
 As a complex construction job, things are going to take time but we want to reassure you that the proposed upgrade is gathering serious momentum.
 Mark Wild, Managing Director of London Underground, affirms:

 "The expansion of Holborn Tube station will make life better for the tens of thousands of customers who use it every day.
 It is an important station, serving a broad range of local institutions and businesses, but it is clearly increasingly not fit for purpose.
 The consultation showed people are fully behind our proposals to transform the station."